scipy/scipy/doc/source/dev/roadmap-detailed.rst

 replicate all features of existing differentiation tools.
 With that in mind, items for future work include:

-- Improve support for functions that accept additional arguments (e.g. add ``*args`` to ``jacobian`` and ``hessian``).
+- Improve support for callables that accept additional arguments (e.g. add ``*args`` to ``jacobian`` and ``hessian``).
 Note that this is not trivial due to the way elements of the arrays are eliminated when their corresponding calculations have converged.